Dehydration in Kids: How to Keep your Baby or Tot Hydrated

 Feed your child fruits and vegetables

-Fruits and vegetables are full of water (not to mention also rich in fiber and nutrients!).
+Fruits and vegetables are full of water, not to mention also rich in fiber and nutrients, so a diet rich in produce will help keep your little one hydrated.

 Take special care to prevent dehydration when your child is sick

-If your baby has a sore throat or hand, foot and mouth disease, provide her with more frequent opportunities to drink liquids, whether breastmilk, formula or water.
-Check with the doctor about giving your baby pain medication to ease her discomfort while swallowing.
+If your baby has a sore throat or hand, foot, and mouth disease, it may be more painful to swallow, causing your child to refuse drinks and food.14 Chat with your child’s health care provider and also provide your little one with more frequent opportunities to drink liquids, whether breastmilk, formula, or water – depending on your child’s age.
+Check in with the doctor about any advice they may have if your baby is having discomfort when swallowing.

 Know when to seek medical attention

-Babies can quickly become dangerously dehydrated, so if you think your baby is showing early symptoms of dehydration, call the doctor.
-If your baby is showing more advanced symptoms of dehydration, call 911 or take her to the emergency room immediately.
+Babies can quickly become dangerously dehydrated, so if you think your child is showing early symptoms of dehydration, call the doctor.
+If your baby is showing more advanced symptoms of dehydration, call the doctor, 911 or take them to the emergency room immediately.